 Stage III: Customer acquisition #50-100 acquired utilizing scalable methods

-If you’re SaaS startup is still largely using non-scalable methods at this stage because A) you don’t understand scalable methods B) you don’t have the resources to use scalable methods or C) every sale actually does require intensive, hands-on participation by company principals or other scarce resources, you’re likely in trouble.
+If your SaaS startup is still largely using non-scalable methods at this stage because A) you don’t understand scalable methods B) you don’t have the resources to use scalable methods or C) every sale actually does require intensive, hands-on participation by company principals or other scarce resources, you’re likely in trouble.
 The exception to this is if your entire market is only a hundred or so customers and every sale is $1M or more!

 So what do these scalable customer acquisition methods look like?